 Homestead Hebrew Data is a project of Tammy Hepps and HomesteadHebrews.com.
-It is an exercise in bringing together my experience in technology and genealogy to reassemble the history of a neglected community in a historically important town.
+It combines my experience in historical and genealogical research with my expertise in technology to reassemble the history of an overlooked community in a historically important town.